 Submitted by Jenny from Travelynn Family

-It you are a free-spirited soul who loves to travel without a schedule, moving from place to place at a whim, you may be frustrated to know that for many of Africa's big safari parks, you need to book accommodation in advance.
+If you are a free-spirited soul who loves to travel without a schedule, moving from place to place at a whim, you may be frustrated to know that for many of Africa’s big safari parks, you need to book accommodation in advance.
 And not just a day or so in advance.
-For places such a Etosha in Namibia, or Kruger in South Africa, or Chobe in Botswana, you need to book weeks, sometimes months in advance, evening if you're camping.
+For places such as Etosha in Namibia, or Kruger in South Africa, or Chobe in Botswana, you need to book weeks, sometimes months in advance, evening if you’re camping.

 For many, a trip to Africa and a visit to one of the big game parks, is a once in a lifetime experience.
-If you haven't booked accommodation and there's no availability, you will be allowed in to the park for the day, but you must be out of the park gates by sunset.
-This is such a shame as one of the best ways to experience a safari is on a night time game drive, and also to get out on a drive at sunrise when many animals are at their most active.
+If you haven’t booked accommodation and there’s no availability, you will be allowed into the park for the day, but you must be out of the park gates by sunset.
+This is such a shame as one of the best ways to experience a safari is on a nighttime game drive, and also to get out on a drive at sunrise when many animals are at their most active.

 Listen to your Guides and Camp Staff while on an African Safari